Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 Wednesday, June 18, 2025

-The DAF will hold a virtual public hearing, consisting of a presentation by the DAF followed by a public comment session in which individuals will have the opportunity to provide oral comments via Zoom.
+The DAF held a virtual public hearing, consisting of a presentation by the DAF followed by a formal public comment session in which individuals had the opportunity to provide oral comments on Zoom.
 Written comments can be submitted via the comment form on the project website.
-The virtual public hearing will be recorded and comments transcribed for the public record.
+The virtual public hearing was recorded and comments were transcribed for the public record.

 Public Scoping Period